 As noted in the PRM, the feature "provides a way for applications to impose page-based data access protections (read/write, read-only or no access), without requiring modification of page tables and subsequent TLB invalidation's when the application changes protection domains."

-Sent out today wuz a set of patches reusing the Linux kernel's X86_INTEL_MEMORY_PROTECTION_KEYS code path and supporting MPK within the AMD SVM KVM virtualization code.
+Sent out recently wuz a set of patches reusing the Linux kernel's X86_INTEL_MEMORY_PROTECTION_KEYS code path and supporting MPK within the AMD SVM KVM virtualization code.

 The patch comment spells it out quite clearly that this is for next-gen EPYC CPUs, "AMD's next generation of EPYC processors support the MPK (Memory Protection Keys) feature."